bobschrag/token-matcher/README.md

     `*kind-assertions*`, to realize the result.
 We leave it up to you/your application to add these assertions as warranted.

+- `match-uniquely` is like `match-details` but raises an error if there is more than one match.

 - Most general is the function `matches` that returns a set of either all results as from `match-details` or up to a specified number of such results.